Kirby's Return to Dream Land: Development

 Kirbys long development caused the game to frequently appear and then disappear from Nintendo's upcoming game lists.
 On September 14, 2006, the Kirby game appeared on a list of upcoming Wii games, tentatively named Hoshi no Kābī (星のカービィ, lit.
 "Kirby of the Stars"), set for release in Japan.
 The December 2006 issue of Nintendo Power removed Kirby from its list of GameCube releases, but did not place it on its list of Wii releases.
 Matt Casamassina of IGN, posting on his blog, furthered the idea of a Wii release by stating that it would indeed be released for the Wii in 2007.
-He compared it to Donkey Kong Barrel Blast, another game that was originally announced as a GameCube title, but eventually released on Wii.
-While the game did not appear at E3 2007, Beth Llewelyn of Nintendo of America confirmed the game "had not been abandoned."
-The December 2007 issue of Official Nintendo Magazine claimed that a Kirby game for Wii was not in development.
+He compared it to Donkey Kong Barrel Blast, another game that was originally announced as a GameCube title, but eventually released on the Wii.
+While the game did not appear at E3 2007, Beth Llewelyn of Nintendo of America confirmed the game "had not been abandoned".
+The December 2007 issue of Official Nintendo Magazine claimed that a Kirby game for the Wii was not in development.
 On May 7, 2010, Nintendo confirmed that a Kirby Wii title was still in the making.

 Nintendo announced the game Kirby's Epic Yarn at E3 2010, a separate title that was in development by Good-Feel.
 Some believed this to be the manifestation of the canceled Kirby game until Nintendo re-announced the game in January 2011, with a release date set within the same year.
 At E3 2011, the game was demonstrated in playable form under the tentative title Kirby Wii.
 The game was later renamed Kirby's Return to Dream Land in North America, Kirby's Adventure Wii in Europe and Australia, and Hoshi no Kirby Wii in Japan.
 The music was composed by Jun Ishikawa and Hirokazu Ando, with a soundtrack called Kirby Wii Music Selection featuring 45 musical pieces from the game.